Shriram178/Asynchronous-Programming/README.md

 For example :

-- The OS acts like a manager who quickly steps in and organizes queue lines os solve samll issues,
+- The OS acts like a manager who quickly steps in and organizes queue lines or solve samll issues,

 - but the customers (app/task) are still served at all 8 counters.